quetzal-deploy/quetzal/README.md

 ### Environment Variables

-Morph supports the following (optional) environment variables:
+Quetzal supports the following (optional) environment variables:

 - `SSH_IDENTITY_FILE` the (local) path to the SSH private key file that should be used
 - `SSH_USER` specifies the user that should be used to connect to the remote system
 - `SSH_SKIP_HOST_KEY_CHECK` if set disables host key verification
 - `SSH_CONFIG_FILE` allows to change the location of the ~/.ssh/config file
-- `MORPH_NIX_EVAL_CMD` morph will invoke this command instead of default: "nix-instantiate" on PATH
+- `QUETZAL_NIX_EVAL_CMD` Quetzal will invoke this command instead of default: "nix-instantiate" on PATH
-- `MORPH_NIX_BUILD_CMD` morph will invoke this command instead of default: "nix-build" on PATH
+- `QUETZAL_NIX_BUILD_CMD` Quetzal will invoke this command instead of default: "nix-build" on PATH
-- `MORPH_NIX_SHELL_CMD` morph will invoke this command instead of default: "nix-shell" on PATH
+- `QUETZAL_NIX_SHELL_CMD` Quetzal will invoke this command instead of default: "nix-shell" on PATH
-- `MORPH_NIX_EVAL_MACHINES` path to a custom eval-machines.nix.
-Defaults to the eval-machines.nix bundled with morph
+- `QUETZAL_NIX_EVAL_MACHINES` path to a custom eval-machines.nix.
+Defaults to the eval-machines.nix bundled with Quetzal

 ### Secrets